How to Get Traffic to Your Blog with Pinterest – 300k+ Views

 - It’s cluttered.
 Your posts will be competing with videos and funny memes.
-Good luck getting me to click on your post when it’s between a pug video and a buzzfeed article.
+Good luck getting me to click on your post when I’m deciding between a pug video and a Buzzfeed article.

 - Building it organically is incredibly SLOW.

-- Because of the above, getting traffic and visitor takes serious ad dollars.
+- Because of the above, getting traffic and visitors takes serious ad dollars.

 Anyway, it’s not great for traffic.
 Alright, let’s move onto the meat and potatoes of this article…

 You can create an account by going to the Pinterest homepage.
-You can sign up with Facebook or an email address.
-Note that you cannot sign up with a Facebook business page, because business pages are attached your personal account.
+You can sign up with your Facebook account or an email address.
+Note that you cannot sign up with a Facebook business page because business pages are attached your personal account.

 So you must connect your personal profile to Pinterest if you want to sign up with Facebook.

-Step 2.
-Fill out your profile and verify your website.
+Fill out your Pinterest profile and verify your website.

 Here is what the edit profile screen looks like: